-The Office of Graduate Research maintains an up-to-date Supervisors Register.
-Persons listed on the register are approved to supervise Higher Degree Research (HDR) candidates.
-The register has two levels of supervisors - Principal Supervisors and Co-supervisors.
+The Office of Graduate Research approves supervisors and maintains an up-to-date Supervisors Register.
+Academics listed on the register are approved to supervise Higher Degree Research (HDR) candidates.
+The Register has two levels of supervisor - Principal Supervisors and Co-supervisors.

-Supervisors must be currently engaged in research to support Higher Degree Research (HDR) candidates.
-Supervisors must have a qualification, such as a PhD, or have an equal record of academic or professional achievement.
+To support HDR candidates in their research, all HDR supervisors must be currently engaged in research, and must have a qualification, such as a PhD, or have an equivalent record of academic or professional achievement.

 For detailed information, refer to the Higher Degree by Research Procedure.